JediRhymeTrix/remotasks-autosubmit/README.md

 1. Start a task on Remotasks.
 2. The extension will automatically submit the task when the timer ends.
 3. If the "Play sound when timer ends" option is enabled, the extension will play a sound when the timer ends.
+4. If the "Set time remaining" option is set, the extension will submit the task when the timer is less than or equal to what is set in the options.

 ## Contributing